 Beyond FOSDEM 2020

 Of course, there is much more to FOSDEM than just a conference.
 Some highlights outside of the conference were my daily reflective breakfasts with Mike, a ramen lunch with him and Gloria Dwomoh, and evening dinners with Remy DeCausemaker, Georg Link, and Justin Dorfman.

 Also, originally I intended to give myself the Monday after FOSDEM off to recover and work from home.
 However, I heard about this other little conference called Copyleft Conf happening the next day.
 So, I ended up buying a last-minute ticket for this one too!
-More on Copyleft Conf coming in a future event report.
+Read the details in my full event report!

 To wrap up this FOSDEM 2020 report, a few thank-yous are in order:

 - Stephen Jacobs: For always being supportive for yet another trip abroad and helping me push my career forward in a number of ways (and footing the bill!)